MaGisterSoftware/sipclient/README.md

 ## Description

-    SipClient is a sip client compatible with the following specifications:
+    SipClient is a nodejs module compatible with the following specifications:
     - RFC 3261 (SIP),
     - RFC 2617 (Digest Authentication)